sdragos3/taskgo/notes.md

 ### Features

 - Create a task
+- Update a task
+- Delete a task
 - List all tasks
 - Store tasks (db or json?)
 - Complete a task